wellspringcp/wellspring/03-treasury-and-taxation/03-taxation-apologia.md

 ### Upper limit on taxation:

-I hope it's obvious that the prohibition on taxes on wealth also applies to inheritances.
+In case it's not obvious: the prohibition on taxes on wealth also applies to inheritances.